Small changes add up

 Let's branch out a bit and think about a second goal, to "eat some veggies", each day.
 This is another seemingly simple task.
-Think about it some more however and you will realize how much room for improvement there is in the eating of veggies.
+Think about it some more however and you will realize how much room for improvement there is in your eating of veggies.
 This is not an endorsement of veganism, since eating veggies is important no matter what else is included or not included in the diet.

-After focusing on these simple goals for a while, you might add other simple goals, such as "do something to relax".
+After focusing on these goals for a while, you might add other simple goals, such as "do something to relax".
 Or add other eating and physical activity goals.
 Gradually you will gain a new set of healthy habits.

 All of that probably adds up to some big changes in your health and wellness, especially over longer periods of time.

 Think small, and remember that a journey of 1000 miles begins with a single step.
+That is a cliché, but it is undoubtedly true!

 Stephen Stotland, Ph.D.